AI Assist - Efficient, secure, ready to use. Try it now.

 • Contract research: qualitative data analysis, evaluation

-• Research Methods: research methods and design for students (esp. history and political science)
+• Research methods: research methods and design for students (esp. history and political science)

 Experience

 • Teaching experience: I regularly deliver webinars on MAXQDA functions and features.
-At the Free University Berlin, I taught introductory courses on political science and gave trainings on research methods.
+I taught introductory courses on Political Science, International Political Economy and gave trainings on research methods.

 • Contract research: As an external contractor I have been involved in evaluation projects with MAXQDA educational and healthcare sector